robpomeroy/BrightOS/docs/Mission.md

   developers and picked up knowledge of orchestration and text-based configuration.
 It's much easier for me to achieve this project's goals with Linux.

+I'm personally most interested in the protection of users with learning difficulties.
+So the focus here is on safety and on enabling carers to control the system for the intended user.
+Spin-offs or bespoke configuration may be appropriate, to target other user groups, but that is not my initial objective.

 # Goals